Rounds a number down to the nearest integer or specified multiple.

 If B1 contains 6.9, the result is 6.
 The fractional portion is not evaluated for midpoint logic; the result simply moves to the lower integer.

-In cell F1, round B1 down to the nearest whole number.
+In cell D2, round the value down to the nearest whole number.

 A supplied significance turns the function into multiple-based rounding.